dbt-labs/docs.getdbt.com/website/docs/guides/adapter-creation.md

 ### Behavior change flags

-Starting in `dbt-adapters==1.5.0` and `dbt-core==1.8.7`, adapter maintainers have the ability to implement their own behavior change flags.
+Starting in `dbt-adapters==1.5.0` and `dbt-core==1.8.7`, adapter maintainers can implement their own behavior change flags.
+Refer to [Behavior changes](https://docs.getdbt.com/reference/global-configs/behavior-changes)for more information.

-For more information on what a behavior change is, please refer to [Behavior changes](https://docs.getdbt.com/reference/global-configs/behavior-changes).
-Behavior Flags are not intended to be long living feature flags and should be implemented with the expectation that the behavior will be default within an expected period of time.
-To implement a behavior change flag, you will need to provide a name for the flag, a default setting (`True` / `False`), optional source, and  a description and/or a link to the flag's documentation on docs.getdbt.com.
+Behavior Flags are not intended to be long-living feature flags.
+They should be implemented with the expectation that the behavior will be the default within an expected period of time.
+To implement a behavior change flag, you must provide a name for the flag, a default setting (`True` / `False`), an optional source, and a description and/or a link to the flag's documentation on docs.getdbt.com.

 We recommend having a description and documentation link whenever possible.
-The description and/or docs should provide end users with context for why the flag exists, why they may see a warning, and why they may want to utilize the behavior flag.
+The description and/or docs should provide end users context for why the flag exists, why they may see a warning, and why they may want to utilize the behavior flag.
 Behavior change flags can be implemented by overwriting `_behavior_flags()` on the adapter in `impl.py`:

 <File name='impl.py'>